-Award criteria elements as described in the Programme Guide Interpretation of award criteria Relevance and impact (maximum 30 points) The extent to which the applicant's profile, experience and activities are relevant to the grassroots sport The expert should consider if the applicant organisation forms a genuine part of the grassroots sport field.
-Grassroots sport is defined as physical leisure activities practised regularly at non-professional level by people of all ages for health, education or social purposes The extent to which the project proposal is relevant for the objectives of the action This element references the objectives of the action as stated in the action's chapter in the Programme Guide.
+Award criteria elements as described in the Programme Guide Guidance on how to assess the award criteria elements Relevance a and impact (maximum 30 points) The extent to which the applicant's profile, experience and activities are relevant to the grassroots sport The expert should consider if the applicant organisation forms a genuine part of the grassroots sport field.
+Grassroots sport is defined as physical leisure activities practised regularly at non-professional level by people of all ages for health, education or social purposes.
+The extent to which the project proposal is relevant for the objectives of the action The expert should consider that the project references the objectives of the action as stated in the action's chapter in the Programme Guide.
 The objectives and overall framework of each project should be in line with those objectives.
 Considering the limited scope of short-term Key Action 1 projects, the expert should pay particular attention to the principle of proportionality when assessing this element.
-The extent to which the project proposal is relevant for the needs and development of the participating organisations and staff The rationale for the project should be clearly described.
-The applicant should explain why the project is needed and how the demand for the project has been identified.
-The project should indicate how this is relevant to the needs of the participating organisations and the individual participants The extent to which the project is suitable for: • Producing high-quality learning outcomes for participating staff; • reinforcing or transforming the participating organisations' work practices, increasing its quality, capacities and innovation • producing potential impact on participating organisations and staff during and after project lifetime The proposal equips staff with competences and methods for their professional development, aiming at having a clear impact on their regular work and on their organisation they are active in.
+The extent to which the project proposal is relevant for the needs and development of the participating organisations and staff The expert should assess to what extent the rationale for the project is clearly described.
+In this direction, the expert should look for explanations why the project is needed, how the demand for the project has been identified and how it is relevant to the needs of the participating organisations and the individual participants The extent to which the proposal is relevant for the respect and promotion of shared EU values, such as respect for human dignity, freedom, democracy, equality, the rule of law and respect for human rights, as well as fighting any sort of discrimination.
+The expert should assess that the planned activities align with the EU values.
+The following factors should be taken into consideration during the assessment:

+The extent to which the project is suitable for: • Producing high-quality learning outcomes for participating staff; • reinforcing or transforming the participating organisations' work practices, increasing its quality, capacities and innovation • producing potential impact on participating organisations and staff during and after project lifetime The expert should verify that the proposal equips staff with competences and methods for their professional development, aiming at having a clear impact on their regular work and on their organisation they are active in.
 Potential impact on transformation of participating organisations' work practices is clearly described.
 The extent to which the project defines concrete learning outcomes The expert should consider if the learning outcomes for the participants are clearly explained and in line with the identified needs.
 The proposal comprises the necessary measures to facilitate the validation of non-formal and informal learning.
 Recommended EU recognition tool for sport staff: Europass.
 The extent to which the project is suitable of contributing to the inclusion and diversity, green, digital and participatory dimensions of the Programme; The expert should look at how the project plans to address the priorities of the Programme, as they are described in the first section of the Programme Guide (chapter "Priorities of the Programme") and in the relevant strategies.
 The extent to which the project introduces newcomers and less experienced organisations to the Action.
-This element highlights the importance of reaching out to organisations who have never or not regularly benefitted from the opportunities offered by the Programme in the past.
+The expert should assess the extent to which the proposal outlines a plan or intention to reach out to organisations who have never or not regularly benefitted from the opportunities offered by the Programme in the past.
+The definitions of 'newcomers' and 'less experienced organisations' are provided in the glossary of the Programme Guide.